XJ119/Source_code_for_paper/README.md

 The "flocking_run" folder stores the training data by using Tensorboard.
 "RNN.py" describes the SANNN network.
 "GCN_4_obs_DDPG_v3_dist_attation_reward.py" in the "class_pack" folder describes the policy network, critic network and behavior reasoning network.
+The file "model_train_412_attention_2Hz.py" is used to training the motion model based on SANN, and the training data will be uoloaded later.